bmc/grizzled-slf4j/README.md

 Grizzled-SLF4J: A simple, Scala-friendly front-end to [SLF4J][].
 ================================================================

+**NOTE**: This branch supports Scala 2.9.x and earlier.
+Scala 2.10 is on the trunk.

 The [Grizzled SLF4J][grizzled-slf4j] package provides a very thin Scala-friendly layer on top of the [SLF4J][] (Simple Logging Façade for Java) API.
 It is released under a BSD license.
 Please see the